dockersamples/101-tutorial/docs_en/tutorial/our-application/index.md

 create a container image.
 If you've created Dockerfiles before, you might see a few flaws in the Dockerfile below.
 But, don't worry!
 We'll go over them.

-1. Create a file named Dockerfile with the following contents.
+1. Create a file named Dockerfile with the following contents. ([Editing files in PWD tips here](/pwd-tips#editing-files))

     ```dockerfile
     FROM node:10-alpine